cristeigabriel/sinclair_csgo/README.md

 # sinclair_csgo
-My CS:GO cheat, written with performance in mind.
+- My CS:GO cheat, written with performance in mind.
+- Currently **in development**, and I plan to keep this as such!

 # Credits
 - @swoopae for his hasher.